qwiklabs-04/horizon-sdv/docs/workloads/android/environment/dev_instance.md

 -   `CLOUD_ZONE`
     - The GCP project zone.
 Important for bucket, registry paths used in pipelines.

+-   `JENKINS_AAOS_BUILD_CACHE_STORAGE_PREFIX`
+    - This identifies the Persistent Volume Claim (PVC) prefix that is used to provision persistent storage for build cache, ensuring efficient reuse of cached resources across builds.
+The default is [`pd-balanced`](https://cloud.google.com/compute/docs/disks/performance), which strikes a balance between optimal performance and cost-effectiveness.

 -   `JENKINS_SERVICE_ACCOUNT`
     - Service account to use for pipelines.
 Required to ensure correct roles and permissions for GCP resources.